What is a loan agreement?

 For short- or long-term lending

-Regardless of where the two parties are located
+Regardless of where the two parties are: South Africa or abroad

 For loan amount of any size, and with repayment terms of any complexity

-When lending money to an individual, company, or business partnership
+When lending money to an individual, company or a business partnership,

 When borrowing money from another business